euberdeveloper/bbb-video-scraper/README.md

 ## API

-The documentation site is: [euberlog documentation](https://euberlog.euber.dev)
+The documentation site is: [bbb-video-scraper documentation](https://bbb-video-scraper.euber.dev)

-The documentation for development site is: [euberlog dev documentation](https://euberlog-dev.euber.dev)
+The documentation for development site is: [bbb-video-scraper dev documentation](https://bbb-video-scraper-dev.euber.dev)

-### Logger
+### BBBVideoScraper

-The logger class, its instances will be the euber loggers.
+The BBBVideoScraper class, that scrapes a video from a "BBB WebKonferenze" and saves it to a file.

 **Syntax:**